Bayesian distributionally robust variational inequalities: regularization and quantification: Introduction

 Building on these formulations and the Bayesian construction, the main contributions of this paper are summarized as follows. \begin{itemize} \item \textbf{Modeling}.
 We propose a Bayesian DRVI framework that integrates Bayesian inference with DRVI to unify robustness and flexibility in a data-driven setting.
-By modeling the unknown true distribution within a finite mixture family, we transform the infinite-dimensional distributional ambiguity set into a finite-dimensional one.
-The framework captures parametric uncertainty through Bayesian updating, which integrates prior knowledge with observed data.
-Moreover, we introduce a regularization term in the lower-level maximization problem to ensure numerical stability.
+By modeling the unknown true distribution within a finite mixture family, {the resulting ambiguity set is defined over mixture weights and remains fixed-dimensional as sample size grows, which facilitates posterior calibration and computation. } The framework captures parametric uncertainty through Bayesian updating, which integrates prior knowledge with observed data.
+Moreover, we introduce a regularization term in the lower-level maximization problem to improve numerical stability.

 \item \textbf{Analysis}.
-We show that the lower-level maximization problem with a Bayesian parametric ambiguity set is equivalent to a risk-averse formulation with Bayesian risk measures \cite{shapiro2025episodic,wu2018bayesian}.
+We show that the lower-level maximization problem over the Bayesian parametric ambiguity set can be reformulated as a risk-averse formulation with Bayesian risk measures \cite{shapiro2025episodic,wu2018bayesian}.
 We prove that the solutions of \eqref{bdrvi2} and \eqref{bdrvi-regular2} converge to a solution of \eqref{bdrvi-true} as $N\to\infty$ and $\lambda\downarrow0$.
 Moreover, we show that the unique maximizer of the regularized lower-level problem in \eqref{bdrvi-regular2} converges to the least-norm maximizer of the unregularized problem in \eqref{bdrvi2} as $\lambda\downarrow0$.
 We further derive finite-sample guarantees and quantitative stability bounds that account for both data perturbation and regularization effects, addressing practical challenges in data-driven Bayesian DRVI estimation.